stephenh/stephenh.github.com/content/posts/2025-02-23-fixing-async-stack-traces.md

 ## Example: allAwaitsTimeoutCatch

-This example using the "catch + append stack" pattern:
+As covered above, this example will use the "catch + append stack" pattern to fixup the stack trace:

 ```ts
 async function allAwaitsTimeoutCatch() {